xaliphostes/introspection/examples/scripting/nodejs/README.md

 - **C++20** features - Ensured C++20 is properly enabled for starts_with()
 - **N-API** signatures - Fixed lambda captures and property accessor creation
 - **TypeInfo** copying - Made it non-copyable and used references appropriately

+## License

+LGPL License - see LICENSE file for details